JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-7.md

 helloFromIntegratnIO   latest    f7dbee314464   12 minutes ago   11.8MB
 alpine             latest    49f356fa4513   10 days ago      5.61MB
 ```
 Look at this.
 Its only 6.2MB bigger than our base image.
 How awesome is that.
+On our next post in the series we are going to switch gears from this small helloWorld to using an actual crud service with a database.
+Get ready to step it up another notch.